tim-band/juced/README.md

 libglu1-mesa-dev libgl-dev dssi-dev
 ```

-Possibly lash and sqlite need installing as well for some effects.
+Possibly lash and sqlite need installing as well for some configurations.

 ### Build ###